Hole Digging Master Review – How Deep Can You Dig Into This Game?

 - High replay value as you reset the game world after finishing the story.

-- The lighting is really good.
+- The lighting is really good and adds a lot of atmosphere.

-- Find hidden skeleton bones.
+- Find hidden skeleton bones buried within the walls.

 Hole Digging Master Review Cons: